dotnet-presentations/eshop-app-workshop/labs/4-Add-Shopping-Basket/README.md

     }
     ```

-1. In `HostingExtensions.cs`, add a call to `AddSingleton` to register the `RedisBasketStore` class in the application's DI container:
+1. In `HostingExtensions.cs`, add a call in the `AddApplicationServices` method to `AddSingleton` to register the `RedisBasketStore` class in the application's DI container:

     ```csharp
     builder.Services.AddSingleton<RedisBasketStore>();
     ```

     The `RedisBasketStore` class is now ready to be used by our gRPC `BasketService` class.

 ## Implement the gRPC service to get the basket